adbiLenLa/ARCM/README.md

 at the fundamenTaL frequencies of space-Time. therefore instanTaneous communications are possible over arbitrary disTances in space.

 Light from the Sun Takes 8.3 minutes to reach the Earth.
-ARCM signals are instantaneous.  i am excited for y0u, fellow chiLdren of Earth.
-ARCM signaLs the beginning of a great goLden age for mankind.
+ARCM signals are instantaneous.

-adbiLenLa omijopik
+john david jones
 vanha vaasa